FAA Mandates Safety Management Systems For Airports

 • A safety promotion framework to support a sound safety culture (“hazard hunts,” audits, incident analyses and close call analyses).

-A robust SMS implemented in the frenetic environment of an airport requires new approaches to training at-risk employees.
+A robust Safety Management Systems implemented in the frenetic environment of an airport requires new approaches to training at-risk employees.
 Visual Literacy’s emphasis on “seeing better,” quickly knowing the meaning of a threat, and quickly communicating the need for controls or immediate actions gives airport workers a new and lasting perspective and understanding of their unique work environment.

 Dave Johnson